panda3d/panda3d/README.md

 python makepanda/makepanda.py --everything --installer
 ```

-In order to make a universal build, pass the --universal flag.
-You may also
-target a specific minimum macOS version using the --osxtarget flag followed
+You may target a specific minimum macOS version using the --osxtarget flag
-by the release number, eg. 10.6 or 10.7.
+followed by the release number, eg. 10.7 or 10.9.

 If the build was successful, makepanda will have generated a .dmg file in
 the source directory containing the installer.
 Simply open it and run the